Last updated on May 12th, 2022 at 04:41 pmJump to Recipe

 - Serve on top of a fresh chopped salad, or make a creamy Shrimp Caesar salad.

-- Use large or jumbo shrimp – when heating the shrimp they tend to shrink, so using a large size shrimp is optimal, since they will loose in size a bit.
+- Use large or jumbo shrimp.
+When heating them, they tend to shrink.
+So, using a large size shrimp is optimal, since they will loose in size a bit.

-- Wash the shrimp really well and dry them with paper towel before cooking.
+- Wash the shrimp really well and dry them with a paper towel before cooking.

 - Use fresh lemon juice – if you’ve ever tasted bottled lemon juice, you’ll notice that the flavor is not as citrusy and bright as the real fresh lemon.
 So my advice is to stick with fresh lemon and squeezing it when cooking.

 - Use fresh basil – basil gives this dish such a nice aroma, that you really want to use the freshest basil.
 It pairs nicely with shrimp, just chop and toss into your shrimp by the end of your cooking.